MVFofanov/veo_phage_genome_analysis/README.md

 squeue -u your_username
 ```
 ### 3. Check the Output
-The results of the analysis will be stored in the directories specified in the config.yaml file, such as genomad_output_dir, checkv_output_dir, and pharokka_output_dir.
+The results of the analysis will be stored in the 'output_dir' directory specified in the config.yaml file

 ## Detailed Explanation of the Pipeline
 ### Snakefile